fidelity/jurity/README.md

 Jurity is a research library that provides fairness metrics, recommender system evaluations, classification metrics and bias mitigation techniques.
 The library adheres to PEP-8 standards and is tested heavily.

 Jurity is developed by the Artificial Intelligence Center of Excellence at Fidelity Investments.
-Full documentation is available at [fidelity.github.io/jurity](https://fidelity.github.io/jurity).
+Documentation is available at [fidelity.github.io/jurity](https://fidelity.github.io/jurity).

 ## Fairness Metrics
 * [Average Odds](https://fidelity.github.io/jurity/about_fairness.html#average-odds)